IKrepo/Ellipse-from-Points/README.md

 # Ellipse-from-Points
-Compute the long-axis and the short-axis of an ellipse given a number of points that made up the ellipse.
+Compute the long-axis and the short-axis of an ellipse given a number of points that make up the ellipse.